pablocm90/easy_data_tables/README.md

 This gem provides a way to create fast tables based on the models of your db.
 It will expose a helper method `easy_data_table(columns, rows, grouping)`that will output a datatable with the rows and the columns you indicated.

+Two links above and below the table will allow you to export it on csv format

 ## Installation

 Add this line to your application's Gemfile: